 It has a special filter that lasts years and will remove waterborne pathogens in 8 seconds!

 Please don’t take a chance that you won’t get sick from drinking the water flowing down a mountain.

 As a beginner, hiking by yourself is not recommended — although for experienced hikers, it can be a very rewarding experience.

 The key to getting into hiking is to find a great hiking group or partner.
 Luckily, in this age of modern technology and social media, it’s easy to get your foot in — or in this case, out the door.

 Getting involved with a local hiking group is the best way to get started.

-The world wide web is certainly a good place to begin your search for hiking groups, but proceed with caution.
+The worldwide web is undoubtedly an excellent place to begin your search for hiking groups but proceed with caution.

 Typing ‘hiking groups near me’ into the search bar will likely amount to an intimidating number of search results, so consider narrowing your query.

-Are you interested in a gender or age-specific hiking group?
+Are you interested in gender or age-specific hiking group?

 Maybe you’d like to go hiking in a specific area?